emilsjolander/StickyScrollViewItems/README.md

 Usage
 -----
-First of all replace any instance of `ScrollView` with `StickyScrollView`.
+First of all replace any instance of `ScrollView` with `com.emilsjolander.components.StickyScrollViewItems.StickyScrollView`.
 So you go from this:
 ```xml
 <ScrollView xmlns:android="http://schemas.android.com/apk/res/android"